@ibnlanre/portal

 createStore()

 , you provide the initial state.
-This is the main configuration for a store’s structure and default values.For example, to configure a Local Storage adapter:
+This is the main configuration for a store’s structure and default values.Refer to the Persist state section for detailed configuration of each adapter.

 This section provides a comprehensive reference for the @ibnlanre/portal